Financial-Times/coronavirus-excess-mortality-data/README.md

 # Financial Times
-# Excess Mortality during the Covid-19 pandemic
+# Excess mortality during the Covid-19 pandemic

 This repository contains excess mortality data for the period covering the 2020 Covid-19 pandemic.
-The data has been collected from [national, regional or municipal agencies](#sources) that collect death registrations and publish official mortality statistics.
-These original data were reshaped into a standardised format by Financial Times journalists to allow cross-national comparisons, and has been used to inform the [FT’s reporting on the pandemic](#stories).
+The data has been gathered from [national, regional or municipal agencies](#sources) that collect death registrations and publish official mortality statistics.
+These original data were reshaped into a standardised format by Financial Times journalists to allow cross-national comparisons, and have been used to inform the [FT’s reporting on the pandemic](#stories).

 The repository contains the excess mortality data for all known jurisdictions which publish all-cause mortality data meeting the following criteria: